Setting Kconfig configuration values¶

 explained in Common Kconfig shorthands.

-files have priority over
+default values in Kconfig.defconfig files have priority over

-values given on the “base” definition of a symbol.
+default values given on the “base” definition of a symbol.
 Internally, this

-is implemented by including the Kconfig.defconfig
+is implemented by including the Kconfig.defconfig files first.
+Kconfig

-with a satisfied condition, where an empty condition
+uses the first default with a satisfied condition, where an empty condition

-corresponds to if y
+corresponds to if y (is always satisfied).

-Note that conditions from surrounding top-level if
+Note that conditions from surrounding top-level ifs are propagated to

-symbol properties, so the above default
+symbol properties, so the above default is equivalent to

-default 32 if BOARD_MY_BOARD
+default 32 if BOARD_MY_BOARD.

 Warning